reveal/revealjs.com/src/react.md

   </div>
 </div>
 ```
+from our example.

 Next, add in the other parts of your presentation's html that is missing from your Vite project's `index.html` document.

-Continuing with our example, you would need to add:
+Continuing with our example, you would need to add

 ```html
 <link rel="stylesheet" href="dist/reveal.css" />